 The increasing number of scam spell casters, fake witches and psychics has become a great source of worry for spell seekers.
 Many have fallen victim to the malicious acts performed by these rip offs.
 With the Internet widening the reach and opening the doors to a huge spectrum of people from all walks of life, it is not possible for one residing in one part of the world to personally be present and evaluate the authenticity of the practitioner or a witch residing on the other end.
 So, now the greatest question is how to make the evaluation of a fake practitioner from a real one.

 The Biggest Red Flags of a Fake Spell Caster are:

-No physical address, only a phone number for you to call (or no phone number at all), payments via Western Union to some kind of an “assistant” with a different name than the spell caster are the biggest red flags.
+No real website, only a phone number for you to call, payments via Western Union to some kind of an “assistant” with a different name than the spell caster are the biggest red flags.
 Never ever pay a spell caster, witch, or practitioner with Western union!
 No matter what excuse they give you.

 Corny Awards & Newspaper Clippings

 Another sign of a malicious witch or fake spell caster is that he or she tries to lure the people through the inclusion of various “awards” or newspaper clippings that boasts of his achievements or special skills as a spell caster in the website.
 Many times these clippings have been known to be bogus documents created with the sheer intention of luring people towards them.
 There is no organization that actually gives out any awards or oversees the authenticity of magic practitioners.
 Remember one thing there are no awards in this field, this is a secret society.
 We don’t go around awarding phony and corny awards.
 These scammers think that you are all stupid.
 When you see awards just laugh and move on.

 Never EVER pay a Spell Caster via Western Union